-Constable Thomas Cummins was shot and killed while attempting to arrest a subject for illegally carrying concealed weapons.
+Constable Thomas Cummines was shot and killed while attempting to arrest a subject for illegally carrying concealed weapons.

-The suspect escaped into the woods after shooting Constable Cummins but turned himself in the following week.
-He was later found guilty of voluntary manslaughter and sentenced to two years in prison.
+The suspect escaped into the woods but turned himself in the following week.
+He was later found guilty of voluntary manslaughter in a change of venue to Pike County, sentenced to two years in prison and discharged in 1888.

-Constable Cummins was survived by his wife, ten children, brother and father.
+Constable Cummines, the appointed Jefferson Township constable, was survived by his wife, five sons, three daughters, brother and father.